carefree-ladka/arraydeque/README.md

-A high-performance Deque (Double-Ended Queue) implementation in TypeScript, optimized for Data Structures and Algorithms practice.
+A high-performance ArrayDeque (Double-Ended Queue) implementation in TypeScript, optimized for Data Structures and Algorithms practice.
 All operations are O(1) time complexity (amortized).

 ## Features

 - ✅ **O(1) Operations**: All main operations run in constant time (amortized)
-- ✅ **Versatile**: Use as Stack, Queue, or Deque
+- ✅ **Versatile**: Use as Stack, Queue, or ArrayDeque
 - ✅ **Type-Safe**: Full TypeScript support with generics
 - ✅ **Memory Efficient**: Circular buffer with dynamic growth
 - ✅ **Well-Documented**: JSDoc with time/space complexity annotations